Top Jewelry Photography Props and Tools in 2023

 Use dental wax or poster putty to position rings upright.
 Just place a small piece of dental wax on the bottom of the ring and set the ring in place.
 Super simple and looks great.
 You can even use dental wax to prop up earrings or to keep other types of jewelry in place on set.

-Stand rings upright and get jewelry to stay in place during photoshoots by using dental wax underneath the ring.
+Stand rings upright and get them to stay in place during photoshoots by using dental wax underneath the ring.
 Left & middle rings by Sabrianna.
 (Heart ring, right) by Jesus Eca.
 (Far right) Dentek Wax, frequently used behind the scenes in jewelry photography.

 Although not as pliable and soft as dental wax, white poster putty also works and has the added benefit of not leaving as many smears and smudges on your shooting surface.

-poster putty
+White poster putty in green package.

 Duck brand removable poster putty, an alternative to dental wax.
 Use this to stand your rings and other small jewelry upright during photoshoots.